FCA Testimony Help

-A personal testimony is simply sharing what God has done in your life.
+A personal testimony is simply sharing what God has done in your life through Jesus.
 One of the most effective ways to prepare your testimony is to ask three questions.

 When I was twelve, I couldn’t go to sleep one night because of my fear of dying in the night.
 I woke my mom up and she shared with me that if I am a Christian, I don’t have to fear death because I can go to heaven.
 I prayed to receive Christ as my personal Lord and Savior that night.

-I no longer stay awake at night wondering where I will spend eternity.
-It will be in heaven because of Jesus Christ.
-Now, you try it.
 Work through the questions below, write your testimony in your own words and practice sharing it.
 Yours might be long and exciting, or short and sweet.
 It is important to focus on what God has done, not on what you did wrong in the past.
-Feel free to use more paper if you need to, but remember, keeping things "simple" is always best when speaking to a group.
+Feel free to use more paper if you need to, but remember, keeping things simple is always best when speaking to a group.